-Thiotepa also is available as a lyophilized powder in single-dose vials labeled as containing 15 mg of the drug.3368 The vial contents should be reconstituted with 1.5 mL of sterile water for injection.3368 Vials contain a slight overfill to allow for a withdrawable volume of about 1.4 mL (about 14.7 mg) of the reconstituted solution with an approximate concentration of 10.4 mg/mL.3368 The appropriate dose of the reconstituted solution should be diluted with sodium chloride 0.9% prior to administration.3368
+Thiotepa also is available as a lyophilized powder in single-dose vials labeled as containing 15 mg of the drug.3368 The vial contents should be reconstituted with 1.5 mL of sterile water for injection.3368 Vials contain a slight overfill to allow for a withdrawable volume of about 1.4 mL (about 14.7 mg) of the reconstituted solution with an approximate concentration of 10.4 mg/mL.3368 For intravenous infusion, the appropriate dose of the reconstituted solution should be diluted with sodium chloride 0.9% prior to administration.3368

 pH